-On January 11, 2018, the closing sale price for our common stock on the Nasdaq Global Market was \$12.78 per share.
-As of January 11, 2018, there were 810 shareholders of record in our common stock.
+As of January 17, 2019, there were 810 shareholders of record in our common stock.

-The payment of any future dividends will be at the discretion of our Board of Directors and will depend upon future earnings, financial requirements, and other factors.
+The payment of future dividends, if any, will be at the discretion of our Board of Directors and will depend upon future earnings, financial requirements, and other factors.